interrogator/corpkit/rst_docs/API/corpkit.building.rst

     Remember that parsing is a computationally intensive task, and can take a long time!

 ``corpkit`` can also work with speaker IDs.
-If lines in your file contain capitalised alphanumeric names, followed by a colon (as per the example below), these IDs can be stripped out and turned into metadata features in the XML.
+If lines in your file contain capitalised alphanumeric names, followed by a colon (as per the example below), these IDs can be stripped out and turned into metadata features in the parsed dataset.

 .. code-block:: none